rohanshar77/rohanshar77/README.md

 # Hello 👋

-📕 I'm currently pursuing a B.S. in Computer Science and a Minor in Technology Entrepreneurship at the University of Maryland, College Park <br />
+📕 I'm pursuing a B.S. in Computer Science and a Minor in Technology Entrepreneurship at the University of Maryland, College Park <br />

+www.rohansharma.fyi

 ## Skills: